cpique/cpique.github.io/_posts/2017-3-1-JSON - copia.md

 <p class="full-width"><img src="/public/image/2017-3-1-JSON_04.png" alt="JSON stringify utility"/></p>
 The lines of codes above produce a string ready to be sent to a server.

+### Tools
+Formatters
+[JSON Formatter and validator](https://goo.gl/ZbC1fN) Allows you to validate json text indicating you whether it is valid or not.
+If it is valid, it will petty print your text.
+If not, it will inform you about the errors in the input.
+[Another JSON Formatter](https://goo.gl/8wffRD) Another formatter with validation.
+It has also different conversion options.

 ### Reference links
 [JSON org](https://goo.gl/O2WH)
 [W3schools](https://goo.gl/EJuVgM)